Sharing inspiration, insight, and interesting ideas

 If you're about to start searching for a new role it can be tempting to launch straight into the application phase; simply adding your current position to your existing CV and firing it off to recruiters and adverts.
 Whilst I admire the energy and drive, it's not the best approach.
 Taking a little time at the start of the process to complete key foundational stages will pay dividends in the form of; greater responses, more interviews, more choice and better offers.

-Here are three stages which serve to:
+Here are three stages which help to:

 Spend time thinking about your competencies.
 What are you really good at?
 Reflect on the challenges you've faced throughout your career and life.
 When did you surprise yourself and others?
 Why?
 How?
-What are your unique traits and 'super powers' that will make you stand out of the interview crowd?
+What are your unique traits and 'super powers' that will make you stand out in the interview crowd?
 What do you routinely get asked to do by friends, family, colleagues?
 When you leave your current role, what sort of hole will be left?
 What will be hard to hand over because you were just so awesome at it?
 Consider what you know about your ideal future role and where you can add value.

 Top Tip: think about what you do brilliantly and with ease that perhaps you take for granted.

 It's likely you already have a job title in mind, possibly a top list of ideal employers and an idea about the sector.
 So, it's time to ask yourself.
 How much do you know about the role you're applying for?
-What sort of candidates does the organisation you really want to work for hire?
+What sort of people does the organisation you really want to work for hire?
+Do their values align with yours?
 If there's a specific job you're interested in read the description thoroughly and prepare to tailor your promotional writing to both the job and the organisation.
 What can you find out about the workplace and culture.
 Talk to people in the same field with the same job title.
 If you haven't seen your ideal role yet, focus on the sector and the type of organisations you'd like to work for.
 Invest time now to ensure you fully understand the requirements and you'll be able to present yourself confidently in writing and in person.

 Top Tip: listen out for key characteristics, skills and sector related jargon.
 Pay attention to your dream organisations branding.
 Keep an eye on sector news and up-dates about relevant companies.